totemo/watson/README.md

     /w help

+### Viewing Ore Deposits

+Watson groups adjacent destructions of ore blocks into ore deposits.
+Here, "adjacent" includes blocks up to 1 block away along all three cardinal axes simultaneously.
+Ore deposits are assigned numeric labels starting at 1 and increasing in time.
+All diamonds are numbered first, then emeralds, then iron, gold, lapis, redstone and finally coal.
+Thus, if the coordinates of 5 diamond deposits and 10 iron deposits have been retrieved from the LogBlock database, the diamond deposits will be numbered from 1 to 5, with 1 being the oldest diamond, and the iron deposits will be numbered from 6 to 15, with 6 being the oldest iron deposit.

+To list all of the deposits:

+    /w ore

+The "/w tp" command can teleport to the next deposit in the sequence (starting at one), the previous one, or the deposit with a specific number:

+    /w tp
+    /w tp next
+    /w tp prev
+    /w tp 17

+The "/w tp" command is just a synonym for "/w tp next".
+Teleporting to an ore deposit with "/w tp" selects that deposit, so that "/w pre" will show the edits leading up to it.

+To automatically compute stone:diamond ratios for the current set of diamond deposits:

+    /w ratio

+Watson will compute one stone:diamond ratio for the time period that includes all diamond deposits listed by /w ore.
+If there are segments of time where diamonds were mined particularly quickly, Watson will compute additional stone:diamond ratios for those smaller time segments too.

+It is also possible to see what the current time is at the server, which can be useful information when looking at LogBlock time stamps:

+    /w servertime

+The numbers of deposits are drawn in 3-D and can be hidden, shown or toggled with the "/w label" command:

+    /w label off
+    /w label on
+    /w label

+Given the above commands for working with ore deposits, a basic x-ray checking procedure would be as follows:

+1. List top miners: `/lb time 12h block 56 sum p`
+1. List diamond edits for one particular miner: `/lb time 12h player fred block 56 coords`
+1. Page through all coordinate results: `/lb next`
+1. List ore deposits.
+This will show their timestamps: `/w ore`
+1. Check the stone:diamond ratio: `/w ratio`
+1. Teleport to specific deposits for more detailed examination: `/w tp`
+1. See what happened before the deposit in question was uncovered: `/w pre`

 ### Manipulating the Vector and Outline Displays

 Watson draws vectors (arrows) from each edit to the next edit which is more recent, provided that the distance in space between the edits is greater than the minimum vector length.
 The default minimum length is 4.
 To draw vectors between all edits: